ParkinsonLab/Metatranscriptome-Workshop/README.md

 The argument structure for this script is:
 `1_BLAT_Filter.py <Input_Reads.fq> <BLAT_Output_File> <Unmapped_Reads_Output> <Mapped_Reads_Output>`

 Here, BLAT does not identify any additional sequences which align to the vector contaminant database.
+However, we have found that BLAT is often able find alignments not identified by BWA, particularly when searching against a database consisting of whole genomes.

-However, we have found that BLAT often finds some alignments to vector contaminants missed by BWA in large multi-million read datasets.
+some alignments to vector contaminants missed by BWA in large multi-million read datasets.

 ### Step 4.
 Remove host reads